Piazza del Duomo, Grosseto: Grosseto Cathedral

 The Cathedral of St. Lawrence is located on the eastern side of the square.
 The church was built in the 13th century on the presumed site of the early medieval parish church of Santa Maria.
 The structure was rebuilt in the 16th century by Antonio Maria Lari, with further renovations between 1840 and 1865 altering its Renaissance appearance in an attempt to restore its original medieval form.
 The facade facing Piazza del Duomo reflects Romanesque-inspired tastes with white-and-red bichromy and Gothic-style elements.
 It features statues of the Four Evangelists from the 14th century, a central rose window depicting the Redeemer, two 16th-century side tabernacles, a balcony with original columns, and a tympanum with religious imagery (1897) created by artist Leopoldo Maccari.

 Town Hall

-The (Town Hall) is located on the northern side of the square and houses the executive, council, and administrative offices of the Municipality of Grosseto.
+The Palazzo Comunale (Town Hall) is located on the northern side of the square and houses the executive, council, and administrative offices of the Municipality of Grosseto.
 The building was constructed starting in 1867, based on a design by Giovanni Clive, in a predominantly Neo-Renaissance style, and completed in 1870.
 It stands on the site of the church of San Giovanni Decollato, which had already been deconsecrated and repurposed as a warehouse before its demolition.
 Under the loggia of the Town Hall, a series of commemorative plaques are displayed.